-Individuals receiving initial appointments or reemploying after a break in service\in state government must first serve a probationary appointment before being eligible for a permanent appointment.
+Individuals receiving initial appointments or reemploying after a break in service_in state government must first serve a probationary appointment before being eligible for a permanent appointment.

-§ 9.
 Time-Limited Appointment

-A time-limited appointment is an appointment that has a limited duration:
+A time-limited appointment is an appointment that has a limited duration to:

-- A time-limited appointment may be made in a permanent position that is vacant due to the incumbent's leave of absence.
-Time-limited appointments in a permanent position may be made when the replacement employee's services will be needed for a period of one year or less. - A time-limited appointment may also be made in a time-limited position.
+- a permanent position that is vacant due to the incumbent's leave of absence and when the replacement employee's services will be needed for a period of one year or less, - a time-limited position.
 If an employee is retained in a time-limited position beyond three years, the employee shall be designated as having a permanent-appointment.

-§ 10.
 Temporary Appointment

 A temporary appointment is an appointment for a limited term, normally not to exceed three to six months, to a permanent or temporary position.
-Upon request, the Office of State Human Resources shall approve a longer period of time; but in no case shall the temporary employment period exceed 11 consecutive months.
+Upon request, the Office of State Human Resources shall approve a longer period of time; but in no case shall the temporary employment period exceed 12 consecutive months.
+Exception for students and retired employees: Students are exempt from the 12-month maximum limit.
+If retired employees sign a statement that they are not available for nor seek permanent employment, they may have temporary appointments for more than 12 months.
+"Retired" is defined as drawing a retirement income and/or social security benefits.